 Given that a necessary part of the process involves the transfer of company funds to an account controlled by the liquidator, we understand that potential clients will want evidence of our credentials before commencing the process.

 David is a licensed insolvency practitioner with over 25 years’ experience.
 He is the founding partner of Traverse Advisory Ltd, a corporate recovery practice which assists owner managed businesses of all shapes and sizes.

 David is licensed to act as an insolvency practitioner by the Insolvency Practitioners Association in the UK.
 His membership can be verified via the “Find an IPA IP” link at the very bottom of that page (though it mentions Traverse Advisory rather than MVL Online as his primary firm).
 David is also a member of the insolvency trade body R3, and his membership can be similarly verified via that link.
 His licence number is 8307.

 Through the above business, Chris has lots of experience working remotely with clients, using IT/the internet to streamline processes.
-He was also very aware of the impact of ESC C16 changes on the contractor market and that they might start looking for other options.
+He was also very aware of the impact of ESC C16 changes on the contractor market and the desire for other options.

 One of the compulsory disbursements of any liquidation is a bond.
-The purpose of the bond is to protect creditors and shareholders against wrongdoing by us whilst the funds are under our control.
+The purpose of the bond is to protect creditors and shareholders against wrongdoing by us as liquidator whilst the funds are under our control.